needle-mirror/com.unity.netcode/Documentation~/command-stream.md

 ### Input events

-By using the `InputEvent` type within `IInputComponentData` inputs, you can guarantee that one-off events (such as those gathered by `UnityEngine.Input.GetKeyDown`) are synchronized properly with the server and registered exactly once, even when the exact input tick where the input event was first registered is dropped on its way to the server.
+Use the [`InputEvent`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.InputEvent.html) type within `IInputComponentData` inputs to make sure that one-off events (such as those gathered by `UnityEngine.Input.GetKeyDown`) are synchronized properly with the server and registered exactly once, even when the exact input tick where the input event was first registered is dropped on its way to the server.

 ### How it works

-In a standard input component data struct you'll have these systems set up:
+In a standard input component data struct, you'll have these systems set up:

 - Gather input system (client loop)
   - Take input events and save them in the input component data.
-This happens in `GhostInputSystemGroup`.
+This happens in [`GhostInputSystemGroup`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.GhostInputSystemGroup.html).
 - Process input system (server or prediction loop)
   - Take current input component and process the values.
-This usually happens in `PredictedSimulationSystemGroup`.
+This usually happens in [`PredictedSimulationSystemGroup`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.PredictedSimulationSystemGroup.html).

 With `IInputComponentData` handling it looks like this with code-generated systems: